 And it was a nervy statement for sure, but what are the alternatives?
 Security is too hard to get perfect, so you give up?
 No. It's not innovative to put out a product with 82 features and 85 security flaws.
 It's irresponsible to introduce a new tool without thinking about security.
 Instant messaging and wireless come to mind immediately.
 It's laughable.

-any plans for a security initiative similar to Trustworthy Computing?
+Does Oracle have any plans for a security initiative similar to Trustworthy Computing?

 Davidson: We've been doing Trustworthy Computing for 25 years.
 Microsoft started out developing products for the client, and security was not part of the corporate culture.
 Oracle started out as Project Oracle, working for the CIA protecting national security.
 We could not afford to not have security as part of our corporate culture.
 I'm glad Microsoft is paying attention.
 It's a good thing.
 The only issue I have with it is that [they] expect to be designated a medal for it.
 No, no, no. You should have been doing this all along.
 They're doing the right thing, and it's hard to change a corporate culture.